ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 * **22.07.2016** - Added information about the Web UI client and the Load Balancer.
 Updated the document with small changes in the existed text.
 * **05.08.2016** - Added the description of the *bpbd-processor* and related script.
 Made the corresponding changes in the sections on the console client.
 * **26.08.2016** - Updating the Web UI information, the interface was extended with the pre and post processor servers.
+* **30.08.2016** - The information on translation clients was extended with translation priorities.

 ##Appendix Tests